-|Income tax return for 2018||Income tax return for 2019|
+|Income tax return for 2019||Income tax return for 2020

-Benefit or compensation received in the fourth quarter may be divided over the calendar months in order to break up the basic exemption; you may make a correction into the income tax return for 2018 and declare a part from the benefit or compensation received in 2018 in your income tax return for 2019||Benefit or compensation received in the fourth quarter may be divided over the calendar months in order to break up the basic exemption and you may declare a part from the benefit or compensation received in 2019 in your income tax return for 2020 to be submitted by 30 April 2021|
+Benefit or compensation received in the fourth quarter may be divided over the calendar months in order to break up the basic exemption; you may make a correction into the income tax return for 2019 and declare a part from the benefit or compensation received in 2019 in your income tax return for 2020.

-|The changes in declaring the income for 2020 (income tax return to be submitted by 30 April 2021)|
+|The changes in declaring the income for 2021

 (income tax return to be submitted by 30 April 2022)

 |Tax exemption for allowances||Income tax is not charged and withheld on allowances paid on the basis of the State Budget Act and the Atmospheric Air Protection Act in order to improve the living conditions for families with many children and to increase the energy efficiency of small houses.|

 |Tax amendments related to the funded pension reform||Taxation of pensions from 1 January 2021|

 |Sole proprietor engaged in agricultural production||A sole proprietor may additionally deduct up to 5 000 euros during a period of taxation from his or her income derived from the sale of self-produced agricultural products after the deductions of certified expenses have been made.|